xamarin/xamarin-forms-samples/UserInterface/ListView/Grouping/README.md

 ---
-name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Grouping'
+name: 'Xamarin.Forms - ListView Grouping'
-description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement grouping in a ListView, using both XAML and C.'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement grouping in a ListView, using both XAML and C #ui'
 page_type: sample
 languages:
 - csharp